What Is A Textile Print Designer?

 If a fashion company uses a lot of prints in their collection every season they probably will employ an in-house textile print designer or a computer-aided-design (CAD) department.
 This person or team will work directly with the designer to create seasonal print stories that enhance the collection.
 They must have a good grasp on print and graphic trends happening in the marketplace.
 The Textile print designer will analyze the trends in textile prints and develop original creative designs that are appropriate for their market.
 They will then deliver seasonal product trend presentations to the design team.

 What Is The Process?

 A textile print designer can design their artwork by hand painting or other techniques.
-But in today’s world of technology they likely are using a CAD program such as Adobe PhotoShop, Adobe Illustrator, NedGraphics, or Koledo.
+But in today’s world of technology, they likely are using a CAD program such as Adobe Photoshop, Adobe Illustrator, NedGraphics, or Koledo.
 First, the prints are selected by the design team.
 Then the textile designer must put their designs into a repeat format.
-Next, they will sent the design to the factories to be executed on the fabric chosen by the designer.
+Next, they will send the design to the factories to be executed on the fabric chosen by the designer.

 These files shared with the factories must clearly show the repeat of the design and the color separation.
 Once the print is developed, a strike-off is produced by the factory.
 A strike-off is a test sample of the printed fabric.
 The textile print designer must approve the strike off for pattern repeat, and color before it goes into production.

 A textile print designer must also have a strong understanding of different type of printing techniques to achieve the desired result.
 They must also have a clear understanding of the print limitations that the factory being used has.
 Not all factories have the same equipment or printing process capabilities.

 If you are interested in learning more about being a textile designer to grow your fashion career I highly recommend the following reads: